dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // We trace the invisible hand, not to justify greed, but to reveal interdependence. <br>
 // We study the invisible hand, but now trace the heart behind it. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1768 — FREQUENCY RECEIVED BY JAMES COOK. <br>
+\>SCAFFOLDING: PLANETARY CARTOGRAPHY ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We draw the hidden coasts into the circle of the known. <br>
+// Every chart is a mirror where the world recognizes itself. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>